model-checking/kani/rfc/src/rfcs/0001-mir-linker.md

  - `harnesses`: Use the local harnesses as the starting points for the reachability analysis.
  - `pub_fns`: Use the public local functions as the starting points for the reachability analysis.
  - `none`: This will be the default value if `--reachability` flag is not provided.
-It will basically skip reachability analysis (and `goto-program` generation).
+It will skip reachability analysis.
+No goto-program will be generated.
+  This will be used to compile dependencies up to the MIR level.
-   `kani-compiler` will still generate artifacts with the crate's `MIR`.
+   `kani-compiler` will still generate artifacts with the crate's MIR.
  - `legacy`: Keep `kani-compiler` current behavior by using `rustc_monomorphizer::collect_and_partition_mono_items()` which respects the crate boundary.
-   This will generate a `goto-program` for each crate compiled by `kani-compiler`, and it will still have the same `std` linking issues.
+   This will generate a goto-program for each crate compiled by `kani-compiler`, and it will still have the same `std` linking issues.

 *This option will be removed as part of the `rfc` stabilization.